 After completing the checks, the results section will open inside Atomic Scribbler to the right of the word processor and the first set of results will be visible.
 This will usually be the Repeated Words list.
 You can navigate to a different results list by opening the drop down and choosing different results, or by clicking the left or right arrows as shown below.

-If you choose to run all checks there are options on the drop-down menu of the button so you can run those checks on Prose Only or Dialog Only.
-This is a feature that is used by some writers to run a series of checks on character dialog, or to exclude that dialog from any results.
+If you choose to run all checks there are options on the drop-down menu of the button so you can run those checks on Prose Only or Dialogue Only.
+This is a feature that is used by some writers to run a series of checks on character dialogue, or to exclude that dialogue from any results.

 Let’s take a look at some of the results produced by SmartEdit for “Riders of the Purple Sage,” beginning with adverbs.
 Many writers attempt to limit their use of adverbs and SmartEdit provides a quick and easy way of checking each adverb for overuse and fixing the problem there and then.

 Zane Grey makes heavy use of adverbs in this novel, the second most common is suddenly.
 Here we can see a list of all 52 sentences where he uses the word.
 As with the word and phrase results lists, double clicking on any one of these sentences will jump into the scene that contains the sentence where you can make a change.
 The results list usually shows a long enough context for you to decide there and then if a change is required.